-- to obtain reasonable assurance about whether the Financial Report as a whole is free from material misstatement, whether due to fraud or error; and - to issue an Auditor's Report that includes our opinion.
+- To obtain reasonable assurance about whether the Financial Report as a whole is free from material misstatement, whether due to fraud or error; and - To issue an Auditor's Report that includes our opinion.

-Reasonable assurance is a high level of assurance, but is not a guarantee that an audit conducted in accordance with Australian Auditing Standards will always detect a material misstatement when it exists https://www.auasb.gov.au/admin/file/content102/c3/ar1_2020.pdf.
-This description forms part of our Auditor's Report.
+Reasonable assurance is a high level of assurance, but is not a guarantee that an audit conducted in accordance with Australian Auditing Standards will always detect a material misstatement when it exists.